BogdanStirbat/BogdanStirbat.github.io/_posts/2018-04-01-maven-transitive-dependencies.markdown

 {% endhighlight %}

-As you probably guess, calling method `getMessageV1()` will return `message-version-1`, and calling method `getMessageV2()` will return `message-version-2`.
+As you probably assume, calling method `getMessageV1()` will return `message-version-1` (since message-service-v1 depends on message-library version 1), and calling method `getMessageV2()` will return `message-version-2` (since message-service-v2 depends on message-library version 2).
 If we build this spring application and run it, we will have a surprise: both `getMessageV1()` and `getMessageV2()` return `message-version-1`.

 ### What happened?
 [message-service-v1](https://github.com/BogdanStirbat/transitive-dependency-study/tree/master/message-service-v1) and [message-service-v2](https://github.com/BogdanStirbat/transitive-dependency-study/tree/master/message-service-v2) both depend on [message-library](https://github.com/BogdanStirbat/transitive-dependency-study/tree/master/message-library), but with different versions.
 JVM can only load a specific version of a library.
-Thus, the other version will be ignore, and projects depending on a specific library version will receive a different library version.
+Maven has no other choice but to include the library only once, with a specific version.
+This is not a Maven limitation, but a JVM limitation.
+As a side note, Java 9's module system fixed this problem, but this discussion is beyond the scope of this blog article.
+Thus, message-library will be included only once, with a version; the other version will be ignored, and projects depending on a specific library version will receive a different library version.
 This can be a big problem: what if logic changed between versions, or what if methods or classes were deleted, and one of our library calls a non-existing method?
-Meet [ClassNotFoundException](https://docs.oracle.com/javase/7/docs/api/java/lang/ClassNotFoundException.html), [MethodNotFoundException](https://docs.oracle.com/javaee/7/api/javax/el/MethodNotFoundException.html).
+Meet a class of exception that occur at runtime: [ClassNotFoundException](https://docs.oracle.com/javase/7/docs/api/java/lang/ClassNotFoundException.html), [MethodNotFoundException](https://docs.oracle.com/javaee/7/api/javax/el/MethodNotFoundException.html).
+Unfortunately, this problems are not visible at compile time.
+It could even be possible that the excluded version has some additional methods and classes, missing in the included version.
+The compiler will not detect any problem.
+The issues will be detected in integration tests, if we are lucky; else, the frustrated user will experience them.

+How does Maven picks a specific version?
 The algorithm that describes which version wins can be found [here](http://maven.apache.org/guides/introduction/introduction-to-dependency-mechanism.html#Transitive_Dependencies).
-Some strategies for solving such problems can be found [here](http://books.sonatype.com/mvnref-book/reference/pom-relationships-sect-project-dependencies.html#pom-relationships-sect-conflict).

 In real-life, we can have projects with hundreds of library dependencies, so losing track of them can be quite easy.
-How can we detect such conflicts?
+How can we easily detect such conflicts?

 ### Solution